GabrielSCabrera/BanterBot/README.md

 ## Features

-* Employs OpenAI models for generating context-sensitive responses
+* Utilizes OpenAI models to generate context-aware responses
-* Utilizes Azure Neural Voices for high-quality text-to-speech synthesis
+* Leverages Azure Neural Voices for premium text-to-speech synthesis
-* Supports a variety of output formats, voices, and speaking styles
+* Offers a wide range of output formats, voices, and speaking styles
-* Enables real-time monitoring of the chatbot's responses
+* Allows real-time monitoring of the chatbot's responses
-* Features asynchronous speech-to-text microphone input
+* Supports asynchronous speech-to-text microphone input
-* Provides an abstract base class for crafting frontends for the BanterBot application
+* Includes an abstract base class for creating custom frontends for the BanterBot application
-* Includes a tkinter-based frontend implementation
+* Features a tkinter-based frontend implementation
+* Automatically selects an appropriate emotion or tone based on the conversation context

 ## Requirements